Phisherman/sandclock.js/README.md

 ## demo
-Take a look at this plunker to see the sandlock: [plunker][sandclock]
+Take a look at this plunker to see the sandclock: [plunker][sandclock]

 [sandclock]: http://plnkr.co/edit/fFIqrTSQbh3JVetX7I8F?p=preview